peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 ### getEMax
     public final EInteger getEMax()
-Gets the highest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
+Gets the highest exponent possible when a converted number is expressed in scientific notation with one nonzero digit before the radix point.
  For example, with a precision of 3 and an EMax of 100, the maximum value possible is 9.99E + 100.
 (This is not the same as the highest possible Exponent property.)
 If HasExponentRange is false, this value will be 0.

 **Returns:**

-* The highest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
+* The highest exponent possible when a converted number is expressed in scientific notation with one nonzero digit before the radix point.
  For example, with a precision of 3 and an EMax of 100, the maximum value possible is 9.99E + 100.
 (This is not the same as the highest possible Exponent property.)
 If HasExponentRange is false, this value will be 0.

 ### getEMin
     public final EInteger getEMin()
-Gets the lowest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
+Gets the lowest exponent possible when a converted number is expressed in scientific notation with one nonzero digit before the radix point.
  For example, with a precision of 3 and an EMin of -100, the next value that comes after 0 is 0.001E-100.
 (If AdjustExponent is false, this property specifies the lowest possible Exponent property instead.)
 If HasExponentRange is false, this value will be 0.

 **Returns:**

-* The lowest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
+* The lowest exponent possible when a converted number is expressed in scientific notation with one nonzero digit before the radix point.
  For example, with a precision of 3 and an EMin of -100, the next value that comes after 0 is 0.001E-100.
 (If AdjustExponent is false, this property specifies the lowest possible Exponent property instead.)
 If HasExponentRange is false, this value will be 0.

 ### getFlags
     public final int getFlags()